Handbook of Business Procedures

 - Surplus Balances (Over-recovery)

-If a service center realizes a surplus, it can reduce the rates The service center manager must contact C&A at firstname.lastname@example.org to update cost pools and rates to alleviate surplus balances.
+If a service center realizes a surplus, it can reduce the rates The service center manager must contact Federal Reporting at email@example.com to update cost pools and rates to alleviate surplus balances.

 - Deficit Balances (Under-recovery)

-If a service center realizes a deficit, the service center manager must contact C&A at email@example.com to update cost pools and rates to prevent a future deficit.
+If a service center realizes a deficit, the service center manager must contact Federal Reporting at firstname.lastname@example.org to update cost pools and rates to prevent a future deficit.